What Is The Difference Between Interest Rate And APR?

 Generally speaking, the APR is a more accurate representation of the true borrowing cost of the loan.
 The lower your APR is, the less expensive it was to borrow the money.

 A lower interest rate may be easier on the eyes, as the monthly payment will likely be lower, but don’t be fooled.
-There may be high fees or costs associated with borrowing, which allows the lender to offer a lower APR.
+There may be high fees or costs associated with borrowing, which allows the lender to offer a lower APR

 Does 0% APR Mean No Interest?

 There are various times a lender may offer a 0% APR.
 The 0% APR is generally for a limited period of time, meaning the borrower may borrow the money for 12, 18, or even 24 months interest fee.
-Once the time period has elapsed, interest becomes relevant with the loan and the borrower will be required to pay the interest expense associated with borrowing.

-Now You Know The Difference!
+Now You Know the Difference!

 There are certainly a lot of terms and acronyms in the mortgage, finance, or lending field.
 As a borrower, it’s important to fully understand what these terms are, and how they can impact your monthly payments.